 Dundrum South Dublin Athletic Club takes this subject very seriously - with the large number of children who train and compete with us, we have to.

 DSD AC is fully committed to ensuring that young people are safeguarded in their participation in athletics.
 Early experiences of young athletes in our sport need to be positive and enjoyable, irrespective of their ability, gender, social or ethnic background.

 We follow best practice in Child Welfare, and fully adhere to Athletics Ireland's recommended processes in this area.
-To maintain an open and transparent approach we have adopted the AAI's policies, codes of conduct, and guidelines as our own, only customising them in order to make them club specific to ourselves.
+To maintain an open and transparent approach we have adopted the AAI’s Safeguarding Statement, Related Policies, Codes of Conduct and Guidelines as our own.
+Where we have customized policies to be club specific they are included below.

 DSD AC would like to acknowledge the contribution of Athletics Ireland.
 The AAI material is available at the AAI website's Child Welfare page which can be found HERE.

 The Safeguarding Statement for Children and Code of ethics can be found HERE